Dark Chocolate Cupcakes with Salted Caramel Buttercream are quite possibly my favorite cupcake flavor combination.

-- 4 sticks of butter, at room temperature (I actually use salted butter)
+- 4 sticks of butter, at room temperature (I use Straus Family Creamery salted butter)

 My old blog is called A Cup Full Of Cake.
 I am not sure if I will keep it up for nostalgia, or take it down eventually.
 Take a look around if you want, the pictures are horrible, but I have fond memories of each cupcake I wrote about.
 If I had kept it up and was more serious about it then, who knows where I would be today in the blog world, but I love blogging again and can’t wait to see where this blog goes!